aappleby/hancho/README.md

 Hancho should suffice for small to medium sized projects.

+(* - Autoformatting added some whitespace, but it's still under 500 lines of actual code :D )

 [Tutorial Here](tutorial)

 [Some Additional Documentation Here](docs)

 ## Updates

+ - 2024-03-04 - Cleaned up pylint & formatting issues in hancho.py and test.py.
+Hancho.py is now over 500 lines if you include whitespace and comments :D.
  - 2024-03-04 - Unrecognized '--key=value' command line flags are now merged into the global config object.
 This allows you to do things like "hancho.py --build_dir=some/other/dir" which could be annoying otherwise.
  - 2024-03-02 - Initial release.
 Some test cases yet to be written.